Synthetixio/synthetix-v3/protocol/oracle-manager/README.md

-### WIP Clean-up Notes

-- Can we get the decimals off the chainlink contract directly?
-- Use SafeMath, SafeDecimalMath, etc.
-- fix cannonfiles given any breaking interface changes

 # Oracle Manager

 The oracle manager is a stateless system which allows price data from multiple sources to be combined using a variety of strategies and reverts to be triggered (i.e. "circuit breaking") under various conditions.